rht-labs/enablement-docs/1-the-manual-menace/README.md

 If you're feeling confident and don't want to follow the step-by-step guide these highlevel instructions should provide a challenge for you:

 2. Clone the repo `https://github.com/rht-labs/enablement-ci-cd` which contains the scaffold of the project.
+Ensure you get all remote branches.

 2. Create `<your-name>-ci-cd`, `<your-name>-dev` and `<your-name>-test` project namespaces using the inventory and run them with the OpenShift Applier to populate the cluster

+2. Use the templates provided to create build of the jenkins-s2i.
+The templates are in `exercise1/jenkins-s2i`

 2. Use the templates provided to create build and deployment configs in `<your-name>-ci-cd` for.
 Templates are on a branch called `exercise1/git-nexus` && `exercise1/jenkins`:
     * Nexus